ManyPrimates/manyprimates.github.io/project1.md

 ## 5. Contribute to analysis and writing

 We hope you also contribute to the analysis and writing and you may do so even if you have not contributed data to this project.
-If you have ideas about what might drive the evolution of short-term memory abilities, consider submitting a formal model as part of the [MP1 modeling challenge](/mp1/models).
+If you have ideas about what might drive the evolution of short-term memory abilities, submit your model(s) as part of the [MP1 modeling challenge](/mp1/models).
 If you want to be part of the analysis team, get in touch with the coordination team.
 If you want to contribute to writing, please enter your name in our [write-up plan](https://docs.google.com/document/d/1x0FucBfr_BzTeYbEuPFHtsmTNlZRQGeFDJWkOxzlgPc/edit).

 Here are some additional resources for the study: